ncvgl/ncvgl.github.io/_posts/2025-08-03-gemini-cli-reverse-engineering.md

 ## In Short

-So if we sum up we have:
+So in the end we have:
 * **Indexing tricks**: multi‑root, ignore stack, git‑first grep, recency‑glob, parallel BFS, bounds/symlink safety.
 * **Context tricks**: folder map, per‑file caps, summarization, automatic compression.
+* And a [huge mermaid diagram](/assets/mermaid/1.svg) to sum it up